Palestriped Flea Beetle

 Description

-Adult: 0.15 inches long, with broad white stripes along each brown wing.
+Adult: Adults are 4 mm long, with broad white stripes along each brown wing.
 The hind legs are enlarged for jumping.

-Egg: White-yellow and elliptical shaped.
-Larva: Small, white, and wormlike with a brown head, found exclusively in the soil.
+Larva: Larvae are small, white, and wormlike with a brown head, found exclusively in the soil.

 Life History

-Overwinter as adults in areas protected by soil clods, weeds, or plant debris.
-They emerge mid-to-late spring, and mated females lay their eggs in the soil near the base of host plants.
+Pale-striped flea beetles overwinter as adults in areas protected by soil clods, weeds, or plant debris.
+They emerge mid to late spring, and mated females lay their eggs in the soil near the base of host plants.
 Once hatched, larvae move into the soil to feed on roots for about 18 days, followed by pupation in the soil.
-Up to 3 generations can occur each season.
-First generation adults during May through July and the second generation is active from mid-July until September
+Up to three generations can occur each season.
+First generation adults occur during May through July, and the second generation is active from mid-July until September.

 Damage